 Unlike other skilled professions, the curriculum is not standardized, admission standards vary, and expectations differ for student outcomes.
 In 2015, 19 of the 23 California State University campuses offered a bachelor's degree focused to some extent on young children, with programs housed in six different departments, schools, or colleges.
-Even when a program identifies young children in its scope, it may primarily address those in grades K-3 or in preschool, with little or no attention to the needs of infants and toddlers.

-The need to strengthen preparation and align course content in California has become even more acute with the introduction of TK.
-Although TK teachers require a credential, there are few credential programs with content focused on children younger than age five.
+Even when a program identifies young children in its scope, it may primarily address those in grades K-3 or in preschool, with little or no attention to the needs of infants and toddlers.53 are few credential programs with content focused on children younger than age five.
 Even very well-educated preschool teachers-those with master's degrees in ECE, for example-are unable to hold TK jobs unless they go back to school for a credential because their degrees are not accepted as meeting state credentialing requirements.
 The additional costs and time involved in more schooling creates a substantial burden for those earning low wages, with no guarantee of a better job and higher pay upon completion.
 There is relatively little data on how much debt early educators have, but one survey of early education teachers in California revealed that among the teachers surveyed who had student loan debt, about one-quarter had between \$10,001 and \$25,000 in student debt, and another 22% owed between \$25,001 and \$50,000 in student loans.54